andriotisp/andriotisp.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: Teaching
-description: I joined UoB on September 2022.
+description: I am currently a Flying Faculty at the University of Birmingham (visiting our campus at Dubai, U.A.E., quite often).
 nav: true
 ---

 <br>
 <h3>Academic Year 2021 - 2022</h3>

-*During this academic year (2021 - 2022) I din not teach any modules. <br>
+*During this academic year (2021 - 2022) I did not teach any modules. <br>
 I was on sabbatical leave as a JSPS Fellow working at the National Institute of Informatics in Tokyo.*

 ---